chapel-lang/chapel/doc/rst/technotes/foreach.rst

 ====================

 A ``foreach`` loop signifies that loop iterations are order-independent.
-This enables the compiler to vectorize the loop.
+This enables the compiler to vectorize the loop or to offload its execution to the GPU.
 In contrast, a ``for`` loop is order-dependent, and a ``forall`` loop can create parallel tasks and distribute iterations based on the iterator.
+The tasks created by ``forall`` can execute loop iterations in order-independent manner *if* the iterator uses ``foreach``.

 The syntax of the ``foreach`` loop is similar to the other ``for``-like loops: